A note on Lusin-type approximation of Sobolev functions on Gaussian spaces: Main results

 \subsection{Da Prato's Sobolev spaces}

 We refer to the book \cite{Daprato} (see also \cite{Bogachev}, \cite{B10}) for a detailed introduction into this topic.
-In this setting the underlying space $\mathcal{W} = H$ is a separable Hilbert space, $m$ is a centered nondegenerate Gaussian measure.
+In this setting the underlying space $\mathcal{W} = H$ is a separable Hilbert space, $m$ is a centered Gaussian measure which is not concentrated on a closed proper linear subspace of $H$.
 We denote by $Q$ the covariance operator associated with $m$.
 It is well-known (see \cite{Daprato}, \cite{Bogachev}) that in this case $Q$ is a nonnegative symmetric operator with finite trace.
 The Cameron--Martin space of $m$ will be denoted by $\mathcal{H}$.
 In fact, $\mathcal{H}$ coincides with the range of $Q^{\frac{1}{2}}$ and moreover $\| x \|_{\mathcal{H}} = |Q^{-\frac{1}{2}}x|$.
 Using the Hilbertian structure of the underlying space $H$ we can introduce the Sobolev spaces $W^{1, p}(H, m)$ obtained as the closure of smooth cylindrical functions with respect to the norm

 The difference with the Sobolev classes on the Wiener space which were considered in the previous subsection is that here the gradient with respect to the Hilbertian structure of the underlying space $H$ is involved rather than with respect to the structure of the Cameron--Martin space $\mathcal{H}$.
 In this context the natural semigroup is given by a Mehler-type formula